-This is a laundry list (not prioritized) for a set of challenges we currently wrestle with in helping clients monitor their external environment and craft strategies for new market creation and new product introduction into an existing market.
+Before you introduce a new product into an existing market you need to analyze the market structure and competitive landscape.
+This is a laundry list–not a prioritized list—of the set of challenges we currently wrestle with in helping clients monitor their external environment and craft strategies for new market creation and new product introduction into an existing market.
 I welcome any suggestions for resources or tools.

 - maintaining shared situational awareness at at team level on the external environment